Inclusion (education): Alternatives to inclusion programs: school procedures and community development

 Students with disabilities who are not included are typically either mainstreamed or segregated.

-A mainstreamed student attends some general education classes, typically for less than half the day, and often for less academically rigorous, or if you will, more interesting and career-oriented classes.
+A mainstreamed student attends some general education classes, typically for less than half the day, and often for less academically rigorous or career-oriented classes.
 For example, a young student with significant intellectual disabilities might be mainstreamed for physical education classes, art classes and storybook time, but spend reading and mathematics classes with other students that have similar disabilities ("needs for the same level of academic instruction").
 They may have access to a resource room for remediation or enhancement of course content, or for a variety of group and individual meetings and consultations.

 A segregated student attends no classes with non-disabled students with disability a tested category determined before or at school entrance.
 He or she might attend a special school termed residential schools that only enrolls other students with disabilities, or might be placed in a dedicated, self-contained classroom in a school that also enrolls general education students.
 The latter model of integration, like the 1970s Jowonio School in Syracuse, is often highly valued when combined with teaching such as Montessori education techniques.
 Home schooling was also a popular alternative among highly educated parents with children with significant disabilities.

 Residential schools have been criticized for decades, and the government has been asked repeatedly to keep funds and services in the local districts, including for family support services for parents who may be currently single and raising a child with significant challenges on their own.
 Children with special needs may already be involved with early childhood education which can have a family support component emphasizing the strengths of the child and family.

 Some students may be confined to a hospital due to a medical condition (e.g., cancer treatments) and are thus eligible for tutoring services provided by a school district.
 Less common alternatives include homeschooling and, particularly in developing countries, exclusion from education.